Sickle Cell Syndrome: Inherited Blood Disorder

 Diagnosing sickle cell syndrome typically involves a combination of tests to determine the presence of abnormal hemoglobin in the blood and confirm the genetic mutation.

 The first step in diagnosing sickle cell syndrome is to take a detailed medical history.
 This may involve asking questions about the patient's family history, including whether any family members have been diagnosed with sickle cell syndrome or other genetic disorders.
 The healthcare provider may also ask about the patient's symptoms, such as pain, fatigue, and shortness of breath.
-It is important for the healthcare provider to know if the patient has a history of infections, anemia, jaundice, or stroke, as these may be symptoms of sickle cell syndrome.
+The healthcare provider needs to know if the patient has a history of infections, anemia, jaundice, or stroke, as these may be symptoms of sickle cell syndrome.

 The healthcare provider will then perform a physical examination.
 They will look for physical signs of sickle cell syndrome, such as jaundice (yellowing of the skin and eyes), enlarged spleen or liver, and leg ulcers.
 They will also listen to the patient's heart and lungs and check for any abnormalities.